crypt0kitik/Introduction-to-Machine-Learning-Methods/Logistic_regression/READ_ME.txt

-This project is ongoing in real-time.
-I am currently working on it.
+This project contains 2 parts: Logistic Regression and GUI

----------- ML ----------
+---------- Data Analytics + ML ----------

 The cleaning data part:
 1. Check all NaN values --> delete if there are